totaking/Docs/en-us/user-interfaces/platon-samurai-EN/_Join-in-a-network.md

 ## How to join in PlatON TestNet

 1.When client starts the first time, it switches to the ‘Network Configuration’ interface.
-Select [Join the PlatON Testnet],click [JOINING NETWORK], the system will initiate as testnet node, connect to the testnet, and synchronize transaction data of blocks.
+Select a PlatON Testnet, click [Joining xxx network], the client will initiate as testnet node, connect to the testnet, and synchronize transaction data of blocks.

 ![Image text](image/Testnet.png)

+*Tips：*

+*Amigo Test Network is the official self-operated test network, the network is stable, the performance is good, it is recommended to use. (does not support other block producers to join) ;*

+*The Batalla Test Network is an open, collaborative operational test network that allows conditional block producers to join, but the network may be unstable.*

-2.Then the client switches to the ’Welcome to PlatON Samurai’ interface, click [ENTER].
+2.Then the client switches to the ’Welcome to Samurai’ interface, click [ENTER].
 Congratulations!
 You have successfully joint PlatON TestNet!

 ![Image text](image/Welcome_to_Samurai.png)

-## How to create a PlatON Private Net
+## How to create a PlatON Private-net

 ### Creating private-net

 1.When client starts the first time as above, it shows ‘Network Configuration’ interface.
-Please select [Create the PlatON Private-net],click [JOINING NETWORK],  as shown below.
+Please click [Create Private-net],  as shown below.

 ![Image text](image/private-net.png)